fragla/eq5d/README.md

 The ***eq5dcf*** function calculates the frequency, percentage, cumulative frequency and cumulative percentage for each five digit profile in an EQ-5D dataset.
-Either a vector of five digit profiles or a data.frame of indiviual dimensions can be passed to this function in order to summarise data in this way.
+Either a vector of five digit profiles or a data.frame of individual dimensions can be passed to this function in order to summarise data in this way.

 ``` r